-- are permitted to wear hand protection which does not increase the natural size of the hands significantly; - are strongly recommended to wear shin, ankle and mouth protection; - are permitted to wear throughout a match for medical reasons only a smooth preferably transparent or white but otherwise single coloured face mask which closely fits the face, soft protective head-covering or eye protection in the form of plastic goggles (ie goggles with a softcovered frame and plastic lenses); the medical reasons must be assessed by an appropriate authority and the player concerned must understand the possible implications of playing with the medical condition; - other than goalkeepers, are not permitted to wear protective headgear (face mask or other protective head covering) in any other circumstances. - 4.3 Goalkeepers must wear a single coloured shirt or garment which is different in colour from that of both teams.

-Goalkeepers must wear this shirt or garment over any upper body protection.

-4.4 Goalkeepers must wear protective equipment comprising at least headgear (comprising full helmet, with throat guard recommended), body protection (chest, arms and abdomen/pelvic protection), hand protectors, leg guards and kickers.
+- are permitted to wear hand protection which does not increase the natural size of the hands significantly; - are strongly recommended to wear shin, ankle and mouth protection; - are permitted to wear throughout a match for medical reasons only a smooth preferably transparent or white but otherwise single coloured face mask which closely fits the face, soft protective head-covering or eye protection in the form of plastic goggles (ie goggles with a softcovered frame and plastic lenses); - other than goalkeepers, are not permitted to wear protective headgear. - 4.3 Goalkeepers must wear a single coloured shirt or garment which is different in colour from that of both teams. - 4.4 Goalkeepers must wear protective equipment comprising at least headgear (comprising full helmet, with throat guard recommended), body protection (chest, arms and abdomen/pelvic protection), hand protectors, leg guards and kickers.